 This means I have to down-climb with just my safety karabiner clipped into fixed rope for…psychological comfort.
 My arm muscles are numb and could not hold me on the rope if I slipped – all I can use them for is balance.
 My guide and I climb down quietly and carefully, and reach the bottom of the Tower by sunset.
 Camp 2 is close now: a couple more sharp ridges, and we stumble into the dark campsite.
 The Austrian guides are already asleep in their tent, and their Sherpa is melting ice for us.
 He tells me that Christophe had to abort his summit push and descend.
 I am genuinely sorry.
 I am also dead-tired.
 Inside the tent I sit on top my puffy sleeping bag holding a cup of tea; I am a broken doll.
 The two Sherpas talk outside in their tongue, then, Dorje bends and passes me his mobile.
 On the other end of the line is our mutual acquaintance and one of my dearest friends in Kathmandu.
 She tells me I am awesome, and so very strong to climb Ama Dablam so quickly, and that everyone misses me at ‘home’, and many other wonderful heart-warming things.
 I try to protest, but she wouldn’t listen.
 I want to tell her how badly I did on the descent and remind her – and myself – that I’m still on the mountain, still descending… I’m want her to know that I am not the unyielding woman people sometimes make me out to be – that I am truly very weak.
 Yet, she doesn’t hear me.

 Dorje crawls into his sleeping bag and bids me good-night.

-‘You are very strong, Mila,’ says the man who’d spent the day saving me from my own recklessness.
-I choke on my shame and say good-night, too, still sitting up holding that same cup of now cold tea; it feels heavy.
+‘You are very strong, Mila,’ says the man who has just spent his day saving me from my own recklessness.
+I choke on my shame and say good-night, too, still sitting up, holding that same cup of now cold tea; it feels heavy.